Gladstone Link: Layout

 The Gladstone Link has two levels, the upper and lower levels.
 The Gladstone Link is accessed via the lower reading room in the Radcliffe Camera.
 A platform lift provides greater access for readers with disabilities.
 From the Bodleian side, access is available via a tunnel from the north staircase.

 The Upper Gladstone Link is home to the History Faculty main lending library, which continues from the Lower Camera Reading Room.

-The Lower Gladstone Link houses a collection of widely read Bodleian library material which was previously only available by request off closed stacks.
+The Lower Gladstone Link houses a collection of widely read Bodleian library material that was previously only available by request off closed stacks.